 Associate Director of Admissions (Recruitment Title IV - Covered)

-Reporting to the senior associate director of admissions, East region, the associate director of admissions—mid-Atlantic region (ADA) assists in the management of student recruitment strategies for Ross University School of Medicine (RUSM) in an assigned territory by developing and executing a territory management plan.
-Responsible for identifying and following-up with prospective students through the application and enrollment processes.
+Under supervision of the Senior Associate Director of Admissions, the Associate Director of Admissions (ADA) assists in the management of student recruitment strategies for Ross University School of Medicine (RUSM) in an assigned territory by developing and executing a territory management plan.
+Responsible for identifying and following up with prospective students through the application and enrollment processes.

 *Remote Position (work from home office)*

 Works independently and remotely 100% of the time to generate new prospective student inquiries and applications through various channels: national open houses, on-campus presentations, graduate school fairs, conferences, and pre-health advisor relationships.
 Schedules and conducts Applicant Interviews.
 Travel requirement is up to 50% and includes evenings and weekends.

 We are proud to be an EEO employer M/F/D/V. We maintain a drug-free workplace and perform pre-employment substance abuse testing.
 Thank you for applying for this outstanding opportunity today.

 Founded in 1978, Ross University School of Medicine (RUSM) has more than 11,000 alumni who are practicing in all 50 U.S. states, Canada, and beyond.
 The mission of Ross University School of Medicine is to prepare highly dedicated students to become effective, successful physicians.
 We do this by focusing on imparting the knowledge, skills, and values required for our students to establish a successful and satisfying career as a physician.